wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-hpcpack-cluster-headnode.md

 Pack head node.
 You can use a variety of Azure tools to do these steps in the Azure classic (Service Management) deployment model.

-1. If you plan to create a VNet for the head node VM, see [Create a virtual nework (classic) by using the Azure preview portal](/documentation/articles/virtual-networks-create-vnet-classic-pportal).
+1. If you plan to create a VNet for the head node VM, see [Create a virtual nework (classic) by using the Azure Management Portal](/documentation/articles/virtual-networks-create-vnet-classic-pportal).

     **Considerations**

     * You can accept the default configuration of the virtual network address space and subnets.

-    * If you plan to use a compute-intensive instance size (A8 – A11) for the HPC Pack head node or when later adding compute resources to the cluster, choose a region in which the instances are available.
+    * If you plan to use a compute-intensive instance size (A8 - A11) for the HPC Pack head node or when later adding compute resources to the cluster, choose a region in which the instances are available.
 When using A8 or A9 instances for MPI workloads, also ensure that the address space of the virtual network doesn't overlap the address space reserved by the RDMA network in Azure (172.16.0.0/12).
 For more information, see [About the A8, A9, A10, and A11 compute-intensive instances](/documentation/articles/virtual-machines-a8-a9-a10-a11-specs).

 2. If you need to create a new Active Directory forest on a separate VM, see [Install a new Active Directory forest on an Azure virtual network](/documentation/articles/active-directory-new-forest-virtual-machine).